getify/monio/MONADS.md

 Everything else you see in the code snippets in this guide, such as wrapper monad instances, specific method names, ["friends of monads" behaviors](#-and-friends), etc -- that's all convenient affordance provided specifically by **Monio**.

+But from that narrow perspective, a monad doesn't have to be a "container" (like a wrapping object or class instance) and there doesn't even have to be a concrete "value" (like `42`) involved.
+While a "container wrapping a value" is one potentially helpful side of the Rubik's Cube to look at, it's not *all* that a monad is or can be.
+Don't get too *wrapped up* in that way of thinking!

-#### How Do I Get The Value!?
+#### But...
+How Do I Get Something Out!?

-You may also be wondering: how do we ever extract the value (like primitive number `42`) from a monadic representation?
+You may still be wondering: how do we ever extract the value (like primitive number `42`) -- or indeed, whatever *thing* the monad is representing -- out/away from a monadic representation?
 It seems like every monadic operation just produces another monad instance.
-At some point, we need the actual number `42` to print to the screen or insert in a database, right!?
+At some point, we might need the actual number `42` to print to the screen or insert in a database, right!?

 One key idea of FP, and especially of monads, is to *defer* the need for the underlying values until the last possible moment.
 With respect to monads, we prefer to keep everything "lifted" in the monadic space as long as possible.

-But yes, we typically do *eventually* have to reduce the monad down to a "real" value.
-This is a preview of what we'll [talk about later below](#-and-friends), but one way of "extracting" the value from a monad like the `Just` identity monad is with a method **Monio** provides, called `fold(..)`:
+But yes, sometimes we *do* need to reduce a monad down to a "real" value.
+There are other ways of accomplishing that outcome, but here's one approach, a preview of what we'll [talk about later in the guide](#-and-friends).
+To "extract" the value from a monad like the `Just` identity monad, we can use a method **Monio** provides, called `fold(..)`:

 ```js
 const identity = v => v;